DNA is the genetic material that carries information about how your body looks and functions.

 What is the process for providing my DNA information? +

-We collect a saliva sample using an FDA approved test tube to gather your DNA information.
+We collect a saliva sample using a DNA collection swab to gather your DNA information.
 After purchasing, you will receive a kit with everything you need for the sample collection.

 What happens to my sample at the lab? +